kinvolk/bpf-exercises/README.md

 ## Exercises

-Each exercise contains a README file with questions and / or tasks.
+Some exercises contain a README file with questions and / or tasks.

 If not otherwise noted, an exercise should be build and executable with the following commands: